 2. Join or Start a Group on Meetup.com

 Meetup.com is a great resource to find other people with common interests.
-While it’s most popular in the U.S., there are groups all over the world, especially in big cities.
+Meetup groups are all over the world, especially in big cities.
 There’s a meetup for any interest or demographic you can think of, whether it’s language, sports, hiking, business, single parents, beer drinkers, or expats.

 3. Search Online Classifieds or Facebook for Groups and Events

 As an alternative to Meetup.com, you may find a website that has local classified listings that connect people with similar interests.
 For example, in our current city (Fukuoka, Japan) a website called Fukuoka Now has local content for visitors and residents.
 It has a classified section where one can buy/sell goods, find activity partners, and post events.

 You can also search for the name of your city on Facebook, and you may find groups and events you can easily join.

 If you are in foreign country, chances are there is someone who wants to learn English and would love to meet you for coffee.
 If you are interested in learning the local language, all the better!
 Try posting a message on bulletin boards at local universities or through organizations serving foreigners.
 Online classifieds are also a good resource.

 Just as you might volunteer based on your personal interests at home, you can do the same while traveling.
 In the process, you can contribute to the local community and build relationships with fellow volunteers.

 Many gyms overseas offer short-term options, such as a 1-day or 1-week pass.
 Going to a gym while traveling has several benefits.
 In addition to keeping you in shape, it’s yet another way to interact with locals and experience some day-to-day aspects of another culture.